 As the world is continually developing, the need for a new generation of the network arises itself.
 That is why 5G has come to the stage.
-It became a buzzword for many companies and you are probably facing it each day.
-Unfortunately, nowadays many people still have some doubts whether 5G is safe.
+It became a buzzword for many companies, and you are probably facing it each day.
+Unfortunately, nowadays many people still have some doubts about whether 5G is safe.
 Let’s start from the beginning.

 We’ve decided to shed some light on this fancy new technology, dispel rumors, and explain how it really gonna change the world we know.

 5G is a 5th generation mobile network, a new global wireless standard after 1G, 2G, 3G, and 4G networks.
 5G enables a new kind of network that is designed to connect virtually everyone and everything together including machines, objects, and devices.